Arnold Origi

-Arnold Otieno Origi (born 15 November 1983) is a Kenyan professional footballer who plays as a goalkeeper for Hødd in the Norwegian 2. divisjon.
-He is one of the most successful keepers in Kenya, and the only Kenyan goalkeeper to play in Europe for more than 15 years.
+Arnold Otieno Origi (born 15 November 1983) is a Kenyan professional footballer who played as a goalkeeper and current goalkeeper coach of Östersund.

+He was one of the most successful keepers in Kenya, and the only Kenyan goalkeeper to play in Europe for more than 15 years.

 Career

 Club

 Origi played for Mathare United and Tusker in his home country before joining Moss, where fellow Kenyan John Muiruri was already playing.
 After a short loan spell with Fredrikstad, and a brief stop at Ull/Kisa he joined Lillestrøm in 2013.

 In January 2018, Origi was taken on trial by Premier League club Crystal Palace, but failed to gain a contract.
 As a consequence of Origi's trial at the British club, Lillestrøm had already found a replacement for him, Matvei Igonen.
 Therefore Origi and the club mutually agreed to terminate his contract so he could still find a new club after the transfer window closed.

 After signing with Kongsvinger in September 2018, he left the club again at the end of the year.